JustinGOSSES/MannvilleGroup_Strat_Hackathon/README.md

 3. More features
 4. Two steps: first step is classification.
 Second step uses classification and finds the mean prediction point (may go to regression ML as second step in near future.

-#### Distribution of Absolute Error for Top McMurray Surface in Meters.
+#### Distribution of Absolute Error in Test Portion of Dataset for Top McMurray Surface in Meters.
 Y-axis is number of picks in each bin, and X-axis is distance predicted pick is off from human-generated pick.
 <img src="current_errors_TopMcMr_20181006.png"
      alt="image of current_errors_TopMcMr_20181006"